Kaif9999/Multimodal-AI/README.md

 # Multimodal-AI

-Here's a comprehensive `README.md` file for your chatbot project.
-This document will help others understand your codebase and contribute effectively.
+Here's a comprehensive `README.md` file for you all to get started with this concept of Multimodality AI project

 ---

-# Vision Chatbot

-Vision Chatbot is an AI-powered assistant capable of performing image recognition and text generation using the Replicate API.
+MVP Chatbot is an AI-powered chatbot capable of performing image recognition and text generation using the Replicate API which uses MIstral 7B under the hood.
 The chatbot interacts with users, processes images, and generates text responses based on user input.

 ## Features